Updated April 24, 2023

 The best way to assess the nature of the work environment is to look at the brochures, websites, and employees you may know there.

-There is a fundamental reason why adhering to dress code makes sense for the organization and the employee.
+There is a fundamental reason why adhering to the dress code makes sense for the organization and the employee.
 It fosters team, spirit, and productivity.
 Most companies except perhaps small consulting or content production companies these days rely on individual talent.
 IT, Software, logistics, marketing, music production, insurance, banking or any other verticals depend on teamwork.
 If non-adherence to dress code impacts the bottom line, why go for it?

 Wear the role

 Just as in a drama or a movie, imagine that you are performing a role.
 You may be a marketing executive, administration manager, finance manager and you need to slip into it while you are on the job.
-An executive should not appear like a blue-collar worker or dressed shabbily.
+An executive should not appear like a blue-collar worker or dress shabbily.

 According to new research, how to dress better has an impact on how your co-workers perceive you, your confidence levels, and your capability to think abstractly.

 In a study done in Yale in 2014 which involved a group of people in mock buying and selling negotiations, those dressed in suits amassed $2.1mn while poorly dressed ones only earned $6,80,000 while average dressed ones earned $1.58 mn.

 The dressing is not about clothes alone

 According to Jeff Haden, confirming stereotypes of a particular role or function would help in being accepted by the peers and making a good impression- that includes hair grooming, posture, hairstyle, manners and so on.
 The success lies in observing others in the same role and conforming to it.
 Therefore, take a close look at how your peers and boss dress and decide on your clothing style.

 Personal hygiene is also important.
 In some offices, people wearing foul-smelling socks end up being ridiculed or sidelined.